-The KEF Q350 series are characterized by their warm and neutral audio signal quality.
-Due to these features, the KEF Q350 is complimented nicely by any high quality subwoofer or amplifier with designated woofer output.
+The KEF Q350 series is characterized by its warm and neutral audio signal quality.
+Due to these features, the KEF Q350 is complimented nicely by any high-quality subwoofer or amplifier with designated woofer output.

 Are Bowers And Wilkins Worth The Money?

-The Bowers and Wilkins range of speakers are an expensive brand even among other high-end designs.
+The Bowers and Wilkins range of speakers is an expensive brand even among other high-end designs.
 This is due to their unique sound production quality.

-Audiophiles and sound enthusiasts around the world are in agreement on this; the Bower and Wilkins speaker series are worth the money.
+Audiophiles and sound enthusiasts around the world are in agreement on this; the Bower and Wilkins speaker series is worth the money.

 What Are The Bowers And Wilkins Sounds?

 The Bowers & Wilkins brand was created to produce the most interactive sound experience possible.
 The speakers are designed to make sure all listeners can hear distinct sounds, no matter the seating arrangement.

 The fact of the matter is, you won’t go wrong with either KEF or B&W, especially at the higher price point.

 That said, they do sound different.
 So it is important that you buy what you can hear, and what you like.
 So, it’s best to listen before you buy!

 Remember, speakers are personal and so what you may like another person may not like so much.
 In any case, if you are being online, make sure the merchant’s return policies, including shipping costs are simple and cheap.